Natniif/conway-gol-python/README.md

 # Conway's game of life

-Implemented of [Conways Game of Life](https://en.wikipedia.org/wiki/Conway's_Game_of_Life) in python using pygame cobbled together quickly
+Implementation of [Conways Game of Life](https://en.wikipedia.org/wiki/Conway's_Game_of_Life) in python using pygame cobbled together in an evening

 ## Usage